Meet the team

 *Dr. Blake obtained a certificate in Maternal Mental Health from Postpartum Support International and the 2020 Mom Project

-Those who work with Dr. Blake find her encouraging, easy to open up to, warm, and compassionate.
-She emphasizes building a strong and meaningful therapeutic connection, to foster change, healing and growth and brings a warmth, compassion and enthusiasm that puts clients at ease.
+Those who work with Dr. Blake find her encouraging, easy to open up to, and warm.
+She emphasizes building a strong and meaningful therapeutic connection, to foster change, healing and growth and brings a warmth, compassion and enthusiasm that puts clients at ease and helps them feel "seen."
 She is passionate about enhancing clients insight into themselves and their relationship with others, while also honoring strengths and improving their sense of empowerment.
 Through tailoring individualized and evidenced-based interventions, she is highly effective in enhancing the overall - emotional, relational, social, and physical - health of her clients.

 Dr. Blake is a Doctor of Psychology and a Licensed Psychologist in Colorado.
+As an adjunct professor at The University of Denver's Graduate School of Professional Psychology program, she enjoys teaching Lifespan Development and Human Sexuality.
 She obtained her Master’s Degree at Boston College and Doctorate at Adler School of Professional Psychology.
 She completed a nationally certified APA-accredited Predoctoral Internship and Post-Doctoral Fellowship.
 Prior to working at Center for Shared Insight, PC, Dr. Blake practiced in a variety of settings, including a Women’s Health Clinic, College Counseling Centers, Hospital HIV Care Program, Addiction Treatment Center, and Veteran’s Affairs Medical Center, Sexual Health Clinic.
 She has a background in community engagement and outreach in the areas of health, diversity and LGTBQ ally training, sexuality, and intimate partner violence.
 She has clinical supervision experience and was previously a co-instructor at Texas Woman’s University and Teaching Assistant at the Adler School of Professional Psychology.
 She has published on and received awards for her research on the spread and prevention of HIV.

 When not engaging in therapy with clients, Dr. Blake enjoys spending time outside with her large dogs, dancing with friends, and making her own creative stationary or other art projects.